 I am Margret Johnson.
 Blaze is my boy.
 You still can’t touch him, but now he will take treats.
 I can touch him on his terms sometimes.
 My duties are to love and gentle our herd and I work the Flea Markets to raise funds to maintain the herd.

-Laurel Hull is an animal lover and a resident of Placitas for almost 25 years, moving here once she retired from the United States Marine Corps.
+Laurel Hull is an animal lover and a resident of Placitas for over 25 years, moving here once she retired from the United States Marine Corps.
 During her 20 years of service she was an administrator and since her retirement has spent over 20 years volunteering for veteran organizations.
 She has held several leadership positions in those organizations including serving over 3 three years as president of a national 501(c)(3) nonprofit Foundation.

 Your support and contributions will enable us to meet our goals and improve conditions.
 Your generous donation will fund our mission.